I found out something about drawings a few days ago.

 You have a better understanding of what SOLIDWORKS does under the hood, so you can handle accordingly.
 If you are working on a drawing for a slow assembly, you might think twice about adding another broken out section or a cropped view.

-It also means that nearly every trick in the book for speeding up large assemblies will also speed up large drawings.
+It also means that nearly every trick for speeding up assemblies can also be used speed up drawings.
 That is a massive insight!
-We already wrote pieces on Assembly Best Practices and How to speed up slow drawings, so I will update those posts accordingly.

 I would love to know your insights into this subject.
 How does it change the way you work with drawings and/or assemblies?
 Let me know in the comments of our LinkedIn post.